vdye/git/contrib/scalar/docs/faq.md

 Your build system may create build artifacts such as `.obj` or `.lib` files next to your source code.
 These are commonly "hidden" from Git using `.gitignore` files.
-Having such artifacts into your source tree creates additional work for Git because it needs to look at these files and match them against the `.gitignore` patterns.
+Having such artifacts in your source tree creates additional work for Git because it needs to look at these files and match them against the `.gitignore` patterns.